Phaandaa/portfolio_web_app.github.io/README.md

 # portfolio_web_app.github.io
-This is my portfolio website (work in progress).
-I try to incorporate retro-style RPG to showcase my past projects and works.
-I hope you have fun exploring :D
+This is my website (work in progress).
+Goal is to showcase my past projects and works in the museum for visitors to see and interact with.
+I am incorporating retro-style RPG for the UI of this website.
+I hope you have fun exploring in my mini-world :D

 Tutorial from https://chriscourses.com/ (Pokemon game)

 Assets: LimeZu from itch.io

+Background music from dova-s.jp